-The EURAUD Currency Pair
+EURAUD Currency Pair

 The currency pairing of the euro (EUR) and Australian dollar (AUD) affords forex market participants several unique trading and investment opportunities.
 Global economic cycles, fluid monetary policy and variance in commodity pricing can create favourable intraday and long-term trading circumstances.
+In addition, outlier events such as pandemics, brush fires and trade wars are capable of fostering unique market conditions in the EUR/AUD.

 Classified as a "cross currency pairing," also known as simply a "cross pair," EUR/AUD exists in isolation from the United States dollar (USD).
 In general, cross pairs enable currency traders to move from one international currency for another without first having to convert the base currency to US dollars.
 The streamlining of the exchange process reduces risk through eliminating potential pricing volatility related to the current valuation of the USD.
 In the case of EURAUD, euros are directly exchanged for Australian dollars without having to first convert euros to USDs.